MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupMemberOfAsGroup.md

 Get groups and administrative units that the group is a direct member of.
 This operation is not transitive.
 Unlike getting a user's Microsoft 365 groups, this returns all types of groups, not just Microsoft 365 groups.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupMemberOfAsGroup](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupMemberOfAsGroup?view=graph-powershell-1.0)

 ## SYNTAX